How to start up your Mac in recovery mode

 When to use Internet Recovery

-If your computer is unable to access normal Recovery Mode, it will automatically begin Internet Recovery.
-If you have a working recovery partition, you will not be able to access internet Recovery Mode.
+If your computer is unable to access normal recovery mode, it will automatically begin Internet Recovery.
+If you have a working recovery partition, you will not be able to access Internet Recovery.

-Hopefully, you’ll never have to use either the normal or internet Recovery Mode for your Mac, but if you do it’s simple to access.
+Hopefully, you’ll never have to use either the normal Recovery or Internet Recovery for your Mac, but if you do, it’s simple to access.
 For both recovery modes, you will need enough power to see you through the process as well as your Apple ID to reinstall macOS.
 The process is different for Apple silicon and Intel-based Mac computers.

 You will need to hold the keys until a new screen appears.

-3. If you have a working recovery partition, you will enter the normal Recovery Mode.
-The macOS Utilities window appears, which will list the four options to recover your Mac (Restore, Reinstall, Get Help, and Disk Utility).
+3. If you have a working recovery partition, you will enter the normal Recovery.
+The macOS Utilities window appears, which will list the four options to recover your Mac (Restore, Reinstall, Safari, and Disk Utility).
 Select Reinstall macOS.

 From there, your Mac will be cleared and rebooted with the latest version of macOS that had been installed on it.